alex-massa/Carousel/README.md

 * `data-manual`

 	Determines if a carousel flow should be controlled only via the displayed controls.
-No values should be assigned to this attribute.
+No value should be assigned to this attribute.
 	Example: `<div class="carousel" data-type="carousel" data-manual>...</div>`
 	If not specified, the carousel will behave normally by flowing automatically.